-6 Second-Hand Clothing Stores to Outfit City Kids
+6 Secondhand Clothing Stores to Outfit NYC Kids

-Any parent does their fair share of shopping for their kids, searching for a bargain for ever-growing bodies.
-For my part, I love shopping children's consignment shops and thrift stores.
-Besides being a great way to find inexpensive children's clothes and baby gear, it's fun to find unique items you would never get at a big chain store.
-Consignment shops are also great for buying baby gear staples like bed rails that you use for a little while and then need to pass on.
-Unfortunately children's resale shops in New York City are few and far between.
+As parents, we do a fair amount of shopping for our kids, always in search of a good bargain for ever-growing bodies.
+Personally, I love hitting children's consignment shops and thrift stores.
+Besides being a great way to find inexpensive clothes and baby gear, it's fun to stumble across unique items you would never see at a big chain store.
+Consignment shops are also excellent spots for buying staples like bed rails that you use for a little while and then need to pass on.

 Clementine – Greenwich Village

 Clementine bills itself as "extraordinary consignment," and carries maternity clothes and children's wares up to 4T.
 Local mom Cara Wall and her mother, Myrle, founded the shop after Cara's frustration with not being able to find a quality consignment shop during her pregnancy.

 To consign: Items can be dropped off during store hours.
 Patrons can wait while pieces are sorted or "drop and run" and receive a consignment receipt by email.
 You are paid only once your item sells.
 You will earn 40 percent of the selling price.
 Items are consigned for 60 days but then need to be picked up or will be donated.
 You can also "Consign for a Cause," and have the proceeds of your sales donated to a local charity.